 The Yellow Card scheme collects information about the side effects of different drugs.
 It is run by the Medicines and Healthcare products Regulatory Agency (MHRA).

 The scheme exists for a few reasons:

-If you experience side effects after taking a particular medication, you can report them online through the Yellow Card website, or on a yellow report card which you can get from your pharmacist.
-Alternatively you can ask a health professional to do this for you.
+If you experience side effects after taking a particular medication, you can report them online through the Yellow Card website.
+Or you can get a report card from your pharmacist.
+You can also ask a healthcare professional to report side effects for you.

 The Yellow Card scheme is completely voluntary.
 You don't have to report any side effects you may experience, if you don't want to.

 This information was published in March 2021.
 We will revise it in 2024.

 Need more support with this issue?
 Our helplines are here for you.

 Need the references and evidence sheet for this page?
 Contact our publishing team.

 Want to reproduce content from this page?
 See our page on permissions and licensing.